Code-Institute-Submissions/the-hangmans-stage/README.md

 **Test:** These were tested with correct inputs to make sure the code would progress.
 Incorrect inputs, such as numbers, upper and lowercase letters, special characters and blank spaces were also tested.

-**Verdict:** In the above user inputs, all correct inputs progressed the code correctly and incorrect inputs displayed a message prompting the user for the right input.
+**Result:** In the above user inputs, all correct inputs progressed the code correctly and incorrect inputs displayed a message prompting the user for the right input.
 Two user inputs did not originally run as intended so I have listed their individual testing.

+**Verdict:** Code functioned as intended and did not break at any stage.

 #### **Starting the Game**

-**Expected Outcome:** The player is given two options on the welcome screen, Y to play the game and N to exit.
+**Expected Outcome:** The player is given two options on the welcome screen, Y to play the game or N to exit.
 Any other inputs are expected to return an error message and request the correct input again.

 **Test:** To test this I tried to input characters other than Y or N, such as lowercase letters, numbers, special characters and more than one character.